-- (i) If r crosses the adjacent edge of u in the global direction gd during the Move phase of time t", then the property is verified. - (ii) If r does not cross the adjacent edge of u in the global direction gd, this implies that r changes the global direction it considers during the Look phase of time t.
-While executing $\mathbb{PEF}3+$ , a robot changes its global direction when it forms a tower with another robot.
+(i) If r crosses the adjacent edge of u in the global direction gd during the Move phase of time t, then the property is verified.

+(ii) If r does not cross the adjacent edge of u in the global direction gd, this implies that r changes the global direction it considers during the Look phase of time t.
+While executing $\mathbb{PEF}3+$ , a robot changes the global direction it considers when it forms a tower with another robot.
 Therefore, at time t, r forms a tower with a robot r'.
-By Lemmas III.4 and III.3, two robots involved in a tower consider two opposite global directions.
+By Lemmas 3.4 and 3.3, two robots involved in a tower consider two opposite global directions.
 Hence, after the Compute phase of time t, r' considers the global direction gd.
 A robot executing $\mathbb{PEF}3+$ does not change the global direction it considers until it moves.
 So, r' considers the global direction gd during the Move phase of time t".
-Hence, during the Look phase of time t" + 1, r' is on node v and considers the global direction gd.
+Hence, during the Look phase of time t" +1, r' is on node v and considers the global direction gd.
+Case 2: r is isolated on u at time t.